D03

 In order to implement a comprehensive monitoring system, we make use of the existing coupled modelling framework TerrSysMP that consist of the ICON, CLM and ParFlow model components.
 This fully coupled terrestrial modelling framework describes the spatio-temporal evolution of the complete subsurface/land surface/atmosphere system.
 In order to better represent the anthropogenic influence on the terrestrial system, we include an explicit representation of irrigation processes as a main component of the anthropogenic water use.
 To ensure that the system’s estimates are as close to reality as possible, we employ a data assimilation cycle.
 Therefore, we develop a strongly coupled data assimilation (DA) scheme that aims to update the initial state of the coupled system for all components at once.

-Main results in 2022 and 2023
+Main results in 2022

 We have set up and tested the data assimilation system on JUWELS, the Supercomputer at JSC (Jülich Supercomputing Centre), a necessary prerequisite for starting the reanalysis runs.
 After running several performance and scaling tests, we now have a working setup and started the first version of the reanalysis.
 Initially, this is run with just ICON alone while we work on the steps needed for the coupled setup (static fields, spin-up).
 For setting up this first version, cooperation with the Z3 and Z4 projects was vital, as this enabled us to efficiently retrieve ERA5 boundary data which drives the simulation at the upper and lateral boundaries.